 When other people choose to control and make their problems about us, without stopping to question their actions, after a while we may begin to think it’s us.
 It must be something we’re doing for others to behave in that way.

-In the early stages of control, we won’t always be aware that we are being controlled, or that we’re allowing it to happen, but when our thoughts are continually being micromanaged in what we say, what we think and how we act, then we know we’re being controlled.
+‘In the early stages of control, we won’t always be aware that we are being controlled, but when our thoughts are continually being micromanaged in what we say, what we think and how we act, then we know we’re being controlled.’

-As children, we allow others to control us when we don’t have the option to make our own choices.
+As children, we allow others to control us, because we don’t have the option to make our own choices.
 But control goes deeper than that.
 When someone chooses to control, they do so through their own insecurities, preventing us from making independent decisions.

-We put up with control, either because it’s all we’ve known, we’re too scared to retaliate, or retaliation doesn’t work.
+We put up with control, either because it’s all we’ve known, we’re too scared to retaliate, or we’ve tried to retaliate and it hasn’t worked.
 Control is a psychological attachment, which is impossible to break.

-In almost all cases, the death of a person is what breaks the cycle.
+And in almost all cases, the death of a person is what breaks the cycle.

-What we need to understand is that their behaviour was never about us.
-When we can see that their issues aren’t about us but them, it becomes easier to distance the thoughts that go with how we feel.
+What we need to understand is that controlling behaviour is never about us.
+When we can see that their issues aren’t about us but them, it becomes easier to distance the thoughts that go with our being controlled.
 It then becomes easier to let go of the resentment.